 The JCSO Traffic Safety Unit functions like an organized saturation patrol on all deployment periods and is currently staffed with 1 sergeant and 5 deputies.
-The amount of arrests made for impaired driving by the unit has continued to increase since 2014, even posting a ten percent (10%) increase in DWI arrests in FY2018, a five percent increase in FY2019, and a twenty percent increase in FY 2019, totaling in a thirty-five percent (35%) overall increase in DWI arrests over that three-year period.
-The sharp decline in DWI related arrests in FY 2020 can be directly linked to the pandemic restrictions placed upon the agency.
-The total increase in DWI arrests over the last 4 years was accomplished without the assistance of sobriety check points, but rather targeted enforcement.
+The amount of arrests made for impaired drivers by the unit has continued to increase since 2014, with the following number of impaired driving arrests for the last three calendar years:

+The DWI arrests made over the last 3 years was accomplished without the assistance of sobriety checkpoints, but rather targeted enforcement.
 The TSU saturates areas which historically have the highest percentage of alcohol related traffic crashes which coincide with larger associated entertainment districts.